K. Shelly Porges

 Co-Founder & Managing Partner

-Sarah’s leadership career spans across venture capital and innovation, in both emerging markets in Asia and in the United States.
-Currently Principal at Fedtech, she focuses on bridging the gap between venture and deep tech, inspired to commercialize great innovation developed across DoD, NASA and other laboratories.
-She is also Co-Founder and Managing Partner of The Billion Dollar Fund for Women, a global consortium of venture funds mobilizing $1Bn towards women-founded companies.
+Named Forbes 30 Under 30, Sarah’s leadership career spans across venture capital and innovation, in both emerging markets in Asia and in the United States.
+She is the Co-Founder and Managing Partner of The Billion Dollar Fund for Women, a global consortium of venture funds mobilizing $1Bn towards women-founded companies.
+She is also Principal at FedTech, a private venture firm backed by the U.S. Department of Defense (DoD) where she focuses on bridging the gap between venture and deep tech, inspired to commercialize great innovation developed across DoD, NASA and other laboratories.

 Prior to these roles, she pioneered a corporate venture capital unit within $13Bn publicly traded Asian conglomerate, Sime Darby, investing into later-stage biotechnology companies.
 Since then, she has been at the forefront of multi-million cross border investments, including a $30Mn deal signing witnessed by former President Obama.
 She was integral in the structuring and executing commercialization plans for her portfolio companies, from project financing to market opportunities across Southeast Asia.